Sampling String Vacua Using Generative Models: Experiments

 In order to evaluate the trained models, $10~000$ samples with flux numbers in the range of $-86$ to $86$ are generated at every 100th epoch and the subset of numerically unique fluxes is kept.\footnote{The size of this subset was always $\sim10~000$ which is why this measure is dropped from the following evaluation.} Randomly sampled integers in the range of $-86$ to $86$ serve as a benchmark.
 The validity of those random samples always amounted to $0\%$ and is hence dropped from the following evaluations.

-In Fig. \ref{fig:bfn_training_CP11169}, the validation loss and sampling accuracy during training is shown.
-At epoch 300, the models sample with an accuracy of $\sim 0.7$, which means that $\sim 70\%$ of sampled fluxes give valid solutions,\footnote{For the remaining $30\%$, either SciPy's \verb|root| does not find any solution ($\sim20\%)$ or the solution is outside of the region of LCS and/or leads to invalid axio-dilaton values ($\sim10\%$).
+In Fig. \ref{fig:bfn_training_CP11169}, the validation loss, validity and originality during training is shown.
+At epoch 300, the models sample with a validity of $\sim 0.7$, which means that $\sim 70\%$ of sampled fluxes give valid solutions,\footnote{For the remaining $30\%$, either SciPy's \verb|root| does not find any solution ($\sim20\%)$ or the solution is outside of the region of LCS and/or leads to invalid axio-dilaton values ($\sim10\%$).
 The condition $\nflux>0$ is almost always met.
-In the cases in which no solution is found, we expect the solution to lie outside the region of LCS, far away from the initial guesses that are used in the \verb|root| method.} and then converges to an accuracy of $\sim 0.65$.
+In the cases in which no solution is found, we expect the solution to lie outside the region of LCS, far away from the initial guesses that are used in the \verb|root| method, which illustrates a numerical limitation rather than the non-existence of a solution.} and then converges to an validity of $\sim 0.65$.
 Furthermore, the originality of samples, i.e. how many of the generated fluxes are not contained in the training data, is checked.
-This always amounted to $100\%$, attesting the models excellent interpolation capabilities.
+This amounted to $\sim 95\%$, attesting the models excellent interpolation capabilities.

 Besides the validity of the samples, we are also interested in how well the trained models reproduce certain distributions.
 We start with the distribution of $\nflux$ for which $10~000$ fluxes are sampled for each model, which are then filtered by validity.
 The $\nflux$ distribution of the remaining $70\%$ of samples is plotted in Fig. \ref{fig:N_distribution_BFN_CP11169} and compared to the respective training data.
 It can be observed that the BFNs reproduce the data distribution up to $\nflux=30$ rather well but perform worse for $\nflux > 30$.
-Remarkably, the models are also capable of sampling fluxes with $\nflux>34$, values for which no examples were contained in the training data, attesting them extrapolation capabilities.
+Remarkably, roughly 10\% of the fluxes sampled by the models have $\nflux>34$, values for which no examples were contained in the training data, attesting them extrapolation capabilities.\footnote{The distribution of $W_0$ and the moduli of those fluxes is identical to the distributions in Fig. \ref{fig:moduli_distribution_BFN_CP11169} and \ref{fig:distribution_W0}.}

 Furthermore, we are interested in the distribution of the moduli $z^i$, the axio-dilaton $\tau$ and $W_0$.
 In particular, we would like to see similar distributions as observed in \cite{Chauhan:2025rdj}.
 In Fig. \ref{fig:w0_distribution_BFN_CP11169}, the distribution of $W_0$ obtained from samples is plotted and compared with the training data.
 An adequate match of the distributions can be observed.
 In particular, high density regions in the training data are captured well by the trained models.
 Of particular interest is the region $|W_0|$ close to zero, which is populated both by the training data and the samples.
 If one aims to sample mostly samples for which $|W_0|$ is close to zero, this can be achieved by an adequate preparation of the training data.
 However, in this experiment we are interested in reproducing the overall distribution of $W_0$ that is seen in the training data.